mpaglia0/Iudas/README.md

 **Z** is developed with Privacy as a main target.

-Starting from **Z v.3.0** Security has been kept in great account also.
+Starting from **Z v.3.0** Security has also been kept in great account.

 In the repo you can find a sample of ``.htaccess`` file with some suggestions about safe server configuration parameters.